oac-tree/sup-dto/doc/anyvalue.rst

    In cases where a strict equality test is required, one could test equality of both types and values.

+A custom comparison function is also provided that handles arithmetic types (excluding 'bool', 'char8' and 'string'):

+.. function:: CompareResult Compare(const AnyValue& lhs, const AnyValue& rhs)

+   :param lhs: ``AnyValue`` object on the left hand side.
+   :param rhs: ``AnyValue`` object on the right hand side.
+   :return: Enumerator indicating if lhs is less, greater, equivalent to rhs or if they are unordered.

+   If one of the types is floating point, the comparison will use the largest floating point type among the given types as the common type ('float64' if there is one, 'float32' otherwise).
+   Integral comparisons are only supported between types that are both signed or both unsigned.
+In these cases, the widest signed or unsigned integral type is used ('int64' or 'uint64').
+   For all comparisons that are not supported (for example 'string', structures, signed with unsigned, etc.), the function returns 'Unordered'.

 Global functions
 ----------------